MetPX/sarracenia/doc/download-e.rst

 SourceForge
 ~~~~~~~~~~~

-The *.deb* binaries (build for Ubuntu 14.04) and source *tarballs* are also made available on the project's `SourceForge file storage <https://sourceforge.net/projects/metpx/files/sarracenia/>`_.
+The *.deb* binaries (build for Ubuntu 14.04) and source *tarballs* are also made available in the `sarracenia section <https://sourceforge.net/projects/metpx/files/sarracenia/>`_ of the project's SourceForge file storage.